GrupoCATO/kobo-docker-ripcord/README.md

 Correct network setup is a fundamental requirement to successfully deploy an instance of KoBo Toolbox using `kobo-docker-ripcord`.
 Personnel deploying KoBo Toolbox with `kobo-docker-ripcord` need a working knowledge of and access to routers and DNS mechanisms (private network DNS servers and/or public DNS providers depending on deployment type).
 In the case of **WEB** accessible deployments, router access is required to forward **HTTP** (port 80) and **HTTPS** (port 443) traffic to the Docker host running on the local network.
 In the case of both **WEB** and **LAN** accessible deployments, DNS mechanism access is required to set domain and subdomain information as well as to provide the DNS mechanism with destination information so that users can successfully browse to the KoBo Toolbox instance.
 For those with limited or no knowledge of routers and DNS mechanisms, it is still possible to deploy KoBo Toolbox using `kobo-docker-ripcord`.
 Just expect to go through all the agony and wasted time associated with learning the things a person with IT experience had to go through.
 The information and tools provided below should accelerate the deployment process.
 However, the deployment of KoBo Toolbox using `kobo-docker-ripcord` will in all liklihood not be a painless process.
 There are a mountain of variables and there is no practical way to cover them all.
 Hopefully the community can help when times are darkest.

 # Setup procedure:
 Summary: A deliberate KoBo deployment is broken down into three categories.
 First, a server with all necessary updates is set up with [Docker Engine](https://docs.docker.com/engine/) and [Docker Compose](https://docs.docker.com/compose/).
-Next, proper network configuration is verfied by deploying `network-ripcord`. `network-ripcord` includes a web server to aid in network configuration verfication and troubleshooting.
+Next, proper network configuration is verfied by deploying `reverse-proxy-ripcord`. `reverse-proxy-ripcord` includes a web server to aid in network configuration verfication and troubleshooting.
 After network functionality is confirmed KoBo Toolbox is deployed using `kobo-docker-ripcord`.

 Confirming proper network configuration can be tedious and time consuming.
 However, it is **absolutely** critical that the network is working properly before deploying KoBo Toolbox.
 If the network is not working correctly there is no chance that KoBo Toolbox will work correctly given that KoBo relies on the network to operate.
-DO NOT try to deploy KoBo without a know good network configuration.
+DO NOT try to deploy KoBo without a known good network configuration.
 Fix network problems first then deploy KoBo.
+KoBo is too complex to use it to diagnose and correct network configuration problems.

 # Server Setup:
 Ubuntu is used because [DigitalOcean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04) has excellent tutorials that make configuration easy and repeatable.